paradisec-archive/PARADISEC_workflows/02_getting-started.md

 <span style="font-variant:small-caps;">Last updated: 28 October 2021</span>

-This page is dedicated to helping you begin the process of getting your materials organised and eventually archived with [PARADISEC](https://www.paradisec.org.au/){:target="_blank"} (Pacific and Regional Archive for Digital Sources in Engangered Cultures).
+This page outlines how to view/access materials in the archive as a general **PARADISEC user** as well as how to begin the process of getting your materials organised and eventually archived with [PARADISEC](https://www.paradisec.org.au/){:target="_blank"} (Pacific and Regional Archive for Digital Sources in Engangered Cultures) as a **PARADISEC depositor**.

-## STEP 1: Sign up as a user with PARADISEC
+## How to become a PARADISEC user
-Signing up with PARADISEC means you become a PARADISEC user.
-As a user you can access data in an open-access collections after agreeing to PARADISEC’s conditions of access, or you may send a request to access data that has restrictions on viewing by following instructions provided by the collector on their catalog page. *Read more about PARADISEC's Conditions of Access [here](https://www.paradisec.org.au/deposit/access-conditions/){:target="_blank"}*.

-You also need to sign up with PARADISEC if you wish to deposit material to the archive.
+In order to view items in the PARADISEC archive, you need to first ***sign up*** and become a PARADISEC user.

 <p align="center">
   <img width="500" src="images/PDSC-Workflow-signin.jpg">